 Paul and his wife, artist Karen Loew, at a Coast Guard reception

-Paul Backalenick is the author of two psychological mysteries, most recently Carrie’s Secret published in 2020.
-The novel has been praised as a “riveting, addictive story,” in which a teenage psychiatric patient bears a terrible secret.
+Paul Backalenick is the author of psychological mystery and suspense novels, most recently Carrie’s Secret, published in 2020.
+The book was praised as a “surprising,” and “engaging mystery” (Kirkus Reviews), in which a teenage psychiatric patient bears a terrible secret.
 Her fear of revealing it may destroy her family and send the wrong man to prison for life.
 It is at times a dark, but ultimately uplifting, tale of human strength and survival.

 At Brown University, Backalenick was the editor and a contributor to the school’s literary magazine.
 He graduated with a degree in Psychology and then went on to obtain graduate degrees from both Boston College and Boston University.
 He worked in psychiatric and rehab facilities for fourteen years before tackling other jobs including information technology strategy consultant, founder of a web development and Internet marketing agency and Wall Street day trader.